YibinLong/CollabCanvas/TASK_LIST.md

 # CollabCanvas Development Task List

-This document outlines the complete implementation plan for the Figma clone project, organized into 28 progressive Pull Requests (PRs).
+This document outlines the complete implementation plan for the Figma clone project, organized into 39 progressive Pull Requests (PRs).

 **⚠️ TDD APPROACH:** This task list follows Test-Driven Development principles.
 For each feature, tests are written FIRST, then implementation follows to make tests pass.

+**🎯 SIMPLIFIED TESTING:** Tests focus on **core functionality and happy paths only**.
+We're not aiming for 100% coverage or testing every edge case - just ensuring the main features work correctly.

 ---